saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 Also, writing tests in shell script made them easy to read and quick to modify, but paradoxically harder to debug, because there's no sh debugger.
-The TAP-based approach doesn't help because the number used to validate an assertion lacks context.
+The TAP output doesn't help a lot because the number used to validate an assertion lacks context.

 ### Duplication